 Q: What are the main findings of the 2017 analysis and what does that mean?

 J: All in all, only thirteen out of twenty-eight Member States have strategies which qualify as LCDS under the MaxiMiseR criteria in 2017.
-This is four years after they were due to submit them.
+This is two years after they were due to submit them.
 And generally, the LCDS are uneven in quality.

 However, from other sources we know that quite a lot of other countries, such as Sweden, Spain and Portugal, are actually working on developing long term strategies and there seems to be an increased awareness on how to do them well.